 Spending the night in Shirakawagō

 While there are tourists who just spend a day in Shirakawagō (usually just as a day trip or detour from Takayama), why not spend the night in a gasshō-zukuri house?
-It’s certainly a unique experience that you can only get in Shirakawago and Takayama because that style of architecture is unique to the area.
+It’s a unique experience only found in Shirakawago and Takayama, due to the localized architecture.
+Plus, it’s a great way to see the village once all the tourists have left for the day.

 What is staying at a gasshō-zukuri like?

-A night at in a gasshō-zukuri house is a great chance to experience Japanese hospitality — the owners might strike up a conversation with you and/or the dining room may have an irori (a traditional Japanese hearth).
-You’ll be sleeping on the floor on a futon and the bathrooms will be simple — usually just a shower and toilet — and shared with other staying guests.
+A night at in a gasshō-zukuri house is a great chance to experience Japanese hospitality.
+The owners might strike up a conversation with you and/or the dining room may have an irori (a traditional Japanese hearth).
+You’ll be sleeping on the floor on a futon, and the bathrooms will be simple, with just a shower and toilet.
+They will be shared with other staying guests.
+But that’s what the onsen is for — it’s where you go to bathe and relax.

-The meals are made with the freshest regional ingredients: the fish are caught from the river, the vegetables are locally grown, and the owners will almost always include hoba miso (miso grilled on a magnolia leaf) and Hida beef, which may not be as famous as Kobe beef but is still one of the top kinds of wagyu (Japanese beef).
+The meals are made with the freshest regional ingredients.
+The fish are caught from the river, the vegetables are locally grown, and the owners will almost always include hoba miso (miso grilled on a magnolia leaf) and Hida beef.
+It may not be as famous as Kobe beef, but is still one of the top kinds of wagyu (Japanese beef).
 Convinced yet?

 Note: Not all house owners are fluent in English (like Shimizu is).
 Knowing some basic Japanese phrases might be helpful.